-None of Tahiti’s festivals are larger, or display more aspects of Polynesian culture, than Heiva i Tahiti, a celebration which begins in June and extends into July.
+None of the French Polynesia holidays are larger, or display more aspects of Polynesian culture, than Heiva i Tahiti, a celebration which begins in June and extends into July.
 Papeete’s To’ata Square is loaded with street vendors, musicians, dancers, and Polynesian sporting events during Heiva i Tahiti.
 Tahiti’s vibrant Chinese community gets to celebrate its own culture during Papeete’s lively Chinese New Year celebration.

 Chinese New Year